MinaProtocol/mina/rfcs/0039-snark-keys-management.md

 considered out of the scope of this RFC.

-In most cases, it should be possible to use the `coda.exe advanced generate-snark-keys -config-file path/to/input_config.json -output-config-file path/to/output_config.json` form of the `generate-snark-keys` function above to do most or all of the necessary setup work.
+In most cases, it should be possible to use the `mina.exe advanced generate-snark-keys -config-file path/to/input_config.json -output-config-file path/to/output_config.json` form of the `generate-snark-keys` function above to do most or all of the necessary setup work.